All current group classes are full. We will not be adding additional classes.

 This 6-week group class meets 1 hour at same date and time weekly and focuses on teaching new puppy parents and their pups all about how dogs learn, critical developmental periods for puppies, impulse control, bite inhibition, crate training, potty training, curbing and preventing undesirable behaviors, and standard foundation skills: sit, down, stand, come when called, focus, touch targeting, loose leash walking, leave it, drop it, take it, stay, mat targeting, polite greetings.

-**Puppies must be friendly and comfortable with other dogs and people to register for this course.
+**Puppies must friendly and comfortable with other dogs and people to register for this course.

-Sit To Say Please / Learn To Earn (Teach dog Sit as a default behavior)
+- Sit to Say Please / Learn to Earn (Teach dog Sit is the right answer in all contexts)